Early modern period: Overview

 In the Americas, pre-Columbian peoples had built a large and varied civilization, including the Aztec Empire, the Inca civilization, the Maya civilization and its cities, and the Muisca.
 The European colonization of the Americas began during the early modern period, as did the establishment of European trading hubs in Asia and Africa, which contributed to the spread of Christianity around the world.
 The rise of sustained contacts between previously isolated parts of the globe, in particular the Columbian Exchange that linked the Old World and the New World, greatly altered the human environment.
 Notably, the Atlantic slave trade and colonization of Indigenous peoples of the Americas began during this period.
 The Ottoman Empire conquered Southeastern Europe, and parts of West Asia and North Africa.

-In the Islamic world, after the fall of the Timurid Renaissance, powers such as the Ottoman, Suri, Safavid, and Mughal empires grew in strength (three of which are known as gunpowder empires for the military technology that enabled them).
+Following the fragmentation of the Timurid Empire, the Ottoman, Safavid, and Mughal empires—traditionally known as the Gunpowder Empires—consolidated their power across the Islamic world.
+Although the use of firearms and artillery was decisive for their territorial expansion and military capabilities, their strength also rested on the construction of centralized states, efficient bureaucracies, tax collection systems, control over strategic trade routes, and the administration of ethnically and religiously diverse societies.
+Thus, these empires distinguished themselves not only through military might but also through their political, economic, and cultural development.
+The Suri Empire, despite employing similar military technologies and playing a significant role in the history of northern India, is not generally classified as one of the Gunpowder Empires.
 Particularly in the Indian subcontinent, Mughal architecture, culture, and art reached their zenith, while the empire itself is believed to have had the world's largest economy, bigger than the entirety of Western Europe and worth 25% of global GDP.
 By the mid-18th century, India was a major proto-industrializing region.

 Various Chinese dynasties controlled the East Asian sphere.
 In Japan, the Edo period from 1600 to 1868 is also referred to as the early modern period.
 In Korea, the early modern period is considered to have lasted from the rise of the Joseon dynasty to the enthronement of King Gojong.
 By the 16th century, Asian economies under the Ming dynasty and Mughal Bengal were stimulated by trade with the Portuguese, the Spanish, and the Dutch, while Japan engaged in the Nanban trade after the arrival of the first European Portuguese during the Azuchi–Momoyama period.